Basketball uniform: Accessories

 In the 1970s, Slick Watts and Bill Walton began to wear headbands, which soon became popular with other players.
 Rick Barry popularized wrist-bands, and other players soon created variations, such as bands that covered their forearms or biceps.
 These were used to wipe off sweat, or simply worn as fashion statements.
+In 2001, Allen Iverson popularized the arm sleeve, originally used to help his bursitis in his right elbow.
+In the early 21st century, many NBA players began quietly wearing tight-fitting thigh and chest pads under their uniforms.